mwiens91/scientific-research-practices-code/src/model-of-scientific-discovery/README.md

 #### Stage 1: choosing a hypothesis

-The agent chooses whether to investigate a novel hypothesis or to attempt to replicate a random tested hypothesis; these actions are chosen with probability `r` and `1 - r`, respectively.
+The agent chooses whether to investigate a novel hypothesis or to attempt to replicate a random published hypothesis; these actions are chosen with probability `r` and `1 - r`, respectively.

 If the agent chooses to investigate a novel hypothesis, it is true with